wells5609/X-Editable-ACF/README.md

 Also includes:
 * Template tag(s) for easy theme integration.
-* An extendable PHP class for adding custom ACF field type support.
+* An extendable PHP class for adding support for custom ACF field types.

 ## Documentation